AmpereComputing/Steam-on-Ampere/README.md

 ## Summary

 This how-to explains running Vive Steam on Ampere platform via Box86/Box64.
 Much thanks to our [ADLINK](https://www.ipi.wiki) friends for this!
+This is part of efforts for [Ampere on Edge](https://amperecomputing.com/home/edge).
 ## Running Steam on Ampere Altra

 Steam is a video game digital distribution service and storefront from Valve.
 It was launched as a software client in September 2003 to provide game updates automatically for Valve's games, and expanded to distributing third-party titles in late 2005.